mosamdabhi/neural-shape-prior/README.md

 ### Citation
-If you use our code, dataset, or models in your research, please cite with:
+If you use our code or models in your research, please cite with:
 ```

 @inproceedings{dabhi2021mvnrsfm,